-Results: In one of the eight hospitals, the CLABSI rate was statistically lower than the NHSN rate; six were not statistically different than the NHSN rate; and one was statistically higher.
+Results: In six of the eight hospitals, the CLABSI rate was not statistically different than the NHSN rate; in two, it was statistically higher than the NHSN rate.

 A second measure was evaluated, called a central line utilization ratio.
-This measure allows hospitals to determine if the use of central lines in their ICU setting is greater than, less than or equal the NHSN benchmark usage numbers for like units.
+This measure allows hospitals to determine if the use of central lines in their ICU setting is greater than, less than or equal to the NHSN benchmark usage rates for like units.